 California oil production, most heavily regulated in the nation

 - California’s energy producers operate under the nation’s most rigorous laws to ensure environmental protection and accountability.

-- All water disposal practices are currently overseen by the California Department of Conservation’s Division of Oil, Gas and Geothermal Resources (DOGGR), the State Water Resources Control Board (State Water Board), and the local Regional Water Quality Control Boards (Regional Water Board).
+- All water disposal practices are currently overseen by the California Department of Conservation’s Department of Conservation’s Geologic Energy Management Division (CalGem), the State Water Resources Control Board (State Water Board), and the local Regional Water Quality Control Boards (Regional Water Board).

 - Disposal ponds are permitted only when the local Regional Water Board determines that they will not adversely impact water that has current or potential future beneficial uses.

 - Permitted disposal ponds undergo routine inspections to ensure compliance with waste discharge requirements (WDRs).